BayAreaMetro/baus_docs2/docs/pba40/accounts_pba40.md

 (Modification, Applied to PDAs in 1 and 2, TPAs in 3) Make projects 1% more profitable in zone above.
 (Or is there a better proxy from the parking work? or other research?)

+## Inclusionary Zoning Medium
+(Account, Applied to all Opportunity Jurisdiction, Deed-Restricted)

-## Inclusionary Zoning
+## Inclusionary Zoning Medium
-(Account, Applied to all PDAs, Deed-Restricted)
+(Account, Applied to Jurisdictions with PDAs, Deed-Restricted)

-As speced out in the code.
+## Inclusionary Zoning Medium
+(Account, Applied to Big 3 Cities and Neighbors, Deed-Restricted)

 ## VMT Fees
 (Account, Applied regionally by TAZ, Deed-Restricted)